near/pagoda-console/README.md

 #### Postgres

+For now, you will need to make a change to your `/etc/hosts` file to properly resolve connections to the database container.
+See the following comment: https://github.com/near/pagoda-console/pull/18#issuecomment-1258366725

 You can run a Postgres container with the appropriate default environment variables via either `docker compose` or `docker run`

 ##### Docker Compose